 Nonetheless, property deals should be considered on a case by case basis and buyers can still certainly find a deal that they can make money on if they correctly consider the investment.

 Typically, in order to make the most money, investors should have a good strategy no matter what the market is doing.
-This could mean transitioning between buying and selling at the right time or delaying buying too.
+This could mean transitioning between buying and selling at the right time or purchasing a lower cost, terraced house rather than a more expensive one during times of higher inflation rates.

 Other strategies also include making sure you lock in the right interest rate on a mortgage while they are favourable.
 For example, going for a long term mortgage and locking in a low rate while inflation is low would be ideal.